 - Cardiac Arrest AED

-- Random Skill (Joint Immobilization or Long Bone Immobilization)
+- Random Skill (Joint Immobilization, Long Bone Immobilization, or Bleeding Control / Shock)

 - Medical Assessment